nathphil9411/30Days-API-Challenge-Nodejs/day_02/README.md

 -Retrieve a collection of todos filtered by category -Update an existing todo
 -Delete a todo
--Get the analytics of todo based on completion and priority -Serach for todos
+-filter todo based on completion or priority

 ## Setup Instructions